Nancy Anna Branson

 In the early 1920s Nancy had one more chance to engage in some matchmaking on behalf of a daughter.
 Josephine’s husband Charles S. McDonald passed away in 1920.
 After a suitable period of mourning, she was at just a bit more than forty years of age a natural prospect for remarriage.
 Nancy once again thought in terms of cementing the connection to the Cowell clan.
 A Manteca contractor, Dan Baysinger, had done a great many construction projects for, and in tandem with, Joshua Cowell.
 Dan was almost sixty and perhaps a bit old for Josephine, but once Nancy conceived of the match, it was as good as halfway accomplished.
 Josephine and Dan were married in about 1924.

-Babe’s mainstay occupation once he and Nancy had their Manteca farm was to farm that land, which he continued to do until his last days.
+Babe’s mainstay occupation once he and Nancy had their Manteca acreage was to farm that land, which he continued to do until his last days.
 He was also the business manager for a local baseball team, the Manteca Maulers of the Don Pedro League in 1928, resigning in June, 1929 after one disappointing season.
 This, however, was probably not a paying job, or if so, did not involve much of a salary as the Don Pedro League was non-professional.
 (The league folded in 1930, which was a sad day for local fans in that it had been the longest-surviving non-professional baseball league of its type in the entire United States, and had at one point had an outstanding reputation for excellence.
 Nancy’s grandson Milton Converse was a player on the Maulers’ squad for that final season -- he had probably played during Babe’s tenure as well.)
 While with the team Babe capitalized on his nickname.
 Newspaper reporters covering the Manteca Maulers readily referred to Babe Napier, not John James Napier, because after all, major league home-run king Babe Ruth was in the prime of his career just then.